-In today’s complex legal system, forensic psychology professionals are called upon to provide their expertise on issues that intersect with psychology and the law.
-In this specialization, you will examine probation and parole services, corrections, and their interaction in the criminal justice system.
-You will explore the many ways you can collaborate with the court system as you gain a basic understanding of expert testimony, jury selection, and eyewitness testimony.
+In today’s complex legal system, forensic psychology professionals are called upon to provide their expertise on the intersection of psychology and the law.
+Explore probation and parole services, corrections, and the interactions in the criminal justice system.
+Examine the many ways you can engage with the court system as you gain a basic understanding of expert testimony, jury selection, and eyewitness testimony.

 Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students build a foundation for academic and professional success as social change agents.
 They assess the relationship of Walden's mission and vision to professional goals.
 They establish connections with their peers and the broader Walden community.
 Students engage in course assignments focused on the practical application of scholarly writing, critical-thinking skills, academic integrity, ethics, and the promotion of professional and academic excellence within the field of psychology.

 Students in this course are provided with an expansive overview of forensic psychology, including basic tenets, practices, and procedures.
 Students explore subspecialties of forensic psychology; roles and responsibilities; and related legal, ethical, and diversity issues.
 They have the opportunity to learn how forensic psychology links to legal systems as they explore related topics, including criminal profiling, police psychology, psychology in the criminal courts, and correctional psychology.
 Through this course, students can acquire a broad understanding of forensic psychology theories and concepts, which they apply to the analysis of controversial issues and contemporary challenges within the fields.